scottstanie/synth/README.md

 The SLCs are saved in GeoTIFF format, one raster per requested date.
 The propagation phases are also saved as 3D data cubes in HDF5 files.

-Note that the "truth" phase sources included tropospheric noise and phase ramps; since one common use is to compare the ability of [phase linking algorithms](https://github.com/isce-framework/dolphin) to estimate a wrapped phase time series, the desired outputs include all "propagation phases".
+Note that the "truth" phase sources include tropospheric noise and phase ramps.
+One common use is to compare [phase linking algorithms](https://github.com/isce-framework/dolphin), which estimate a wrapped phase time series; in this case, the desired outputs include all "propagation phases".

 ## Propagation phase sources